 With this information, you can determine if the issue is related to servers propagating misconfigured DNS entries, serving stale DNS records, or simply no longer responding to requests.
 For any unexpected entries, you can contact your DNS administrator to resolve problems related to a misconfigured server or have them investigate a potential DNS cache poisoning attack.
 If you are seeing increased response times, you can use the DNS view in Network Performance Monitoring to isolate server metrics and verify if an under-resourced server is to blame or if there is any other unusual server activity.

-See our documentation to start monitoring your DNS service with Network Performance Monitoring and testing your DNS records with Synthetics to ensure the resolvability and lookup times of your DNS records.
+See our documentation to learn more about monitoring your Linux- or Windows-based DNS service with Network Performance Monitoring and testing your DNS records with Synthetics to ensure the resolvability and lookup times of your DNS records.
 If you haven’t yet started using Datadog, sign up for a free 14-day trial.